halfwit/x9srv/README.md

 * __*THIS IS A WORK IN PROGRESS *__

-x9srv provides authsrv, tlssrv, cpu and exportfs, suitable for interacting with 9front libmp, libsec, libauthsrv are adapted from 9front and Aiju's code in [jsdrawterm](https://github.com/aiju/jsdrawterm)
+x9srv provides authsrv, bind, tlssrv, cpu and exportfs, suitable for interacting with 9front

+libmp, libsec, libauthsrv are adapted from 9front and Aiju's code in [jsdrawterm](https://github.com/aiju/jsdrawterm)

 ## Building